Atushi17/extension-nocheat/README.md

 ---

 ### ⚠️ Under Construction
 **Please Note:** This project is currently under active development.
 Some features may not be fully implemented, and you might encounter bugs.
-Contributions and feedback are highly welcome!
+Feedback are highly welcome!

 ---